 Exceptions: OU Health Sciences Center in OKC, Law School (only if exchange student is a Law student at the home university), All graduate level Business classes (incl.
 Accounting, Business Administration, Finance, Management, Marketing & Supply Chain Management, and Management Information Systems), College of Continuing Education (Liberal Studies) and Aviation.

-Economic classes: Math placement exam must be taken online or upon arrival before enrolment can take place.
+Economic classes: Math placement exam must be taken online or upon arrival before enrolment in undergraduate courses can take place.
 Details here.

 Graduate courses on Norman campus are open to exchange students with the exception of MBA courses in the College of Business (see 'Areas of study open to exchange students').